 The MBA program prepares students to be executive-level leaders in organizations.
 The program is designed so that students have flexibility in completing their core and elective coursework, and can pursue their career aspirations without interrupting their professional careers.
 The core requirements MBA program are not directed at specialization in one area of business.
 Instead, MBA coursework provides students with a well-integrated understanding of areas of business so that graduates are prepared to be leaders at the senior level of an organization.
 Once students complete their core courses, they can choose to focus on a particular topic area more intensively by completing a concentration.

-A Graduate Concentration allows students to update their graduate degree or pursue a specific field of study with a focused curriculum.
-Graduate Concentrations are offered in Business Analytics, Entrepreneurship, High-Performance Organizations, and Marketing.
+A Graduate Certificate allows students to update their graduate degree or pursue a specific field of study with a focused curriculum.
+Graduate Certificates are offered in Professional Accounting, Business, Strategy, Leadership, Marketing, Management, and Technology Commercialization.

 The Master of Business Administration in Technology Commercialization (MBATC) is a professional program that prepares students for executive leadership roles in technology-driven business environments.
 Specifically designed to meet the needs of professionals with technical backgrounds, the MBATC will teach students how to achieve their career goals by building their professional and personal skill sets.
 Students can customize the program to strengthen career-specific abilities.
 The program emphasizes the practical and applied aspects of commercializing innovative products and managing the businesses that develop them.